Winona Ryder Says She And Keanu Reaves May Have Accidentally Been Married For The Last 26 Years

 “In that scene, [director Francis Ford Coppola] used a real Romanian priest,” she added.
 “We shot the master and he did the whole thing.
 So I think we’re married.”

-That would mean that for the last 26 years, the pair have actually been married, all while pursuing a number of other high-profile relationships.
+That would mean that for the last 26 years, the pair has actually been married, all while pursuing a number of other high-profile relationships.
 Curiously, neither have been married again in that time, which could lend some credibility to the idea that their 1992 on-set wedding was somehow legally binding.

 It’s not likely that Winona Ryder or Keanu Reaves actually believe they’re married, as they were sitting down with Entertainment Weekly as part of a promotional tour ahead of their upcoming movie, Destination Wedding.
 Reaves eventually agreed with Ryder that they seem to have been married all along.